NickLeoMartin/blog/content/posts/2020-11-19-draft-2-finding-fulfilling-work-a-statisticians-view.md

 has a history of encounters with different types of "work".
 The decisions to informed by their upbringing, schooling

 We use historical data to estimate the expected fulfilment of different work alternatives.

+Surfing example:

+Let's use surfing as an example.
+Most beginner surfers tend to make a common mistake - they position themselves at a part of the wave's face which does not have enough power.
+No wave power means no speed means no chance of standing up.
+Left to their own devices, novice surfers take some time to build up the intuition to take the wave near the "peak" - where the wave first starts to break and where the most force production occurs.

+Let's create a simple model of a surfer catching a wave.
+Firstly, we have a human with a board.
+A wave approaches.
+We freeze the wave in time at the point when it first starts to break.
+We note that the wave is steepest at the peak and then decreases in slope the further away from the peak we go........